Choosing a Lender (Part Two)

 - Now repeat this conversation with your other lender prospects.

 By the last phone call, a clear winner may have emerged, but if not, rely on your gut.
 Your lender needs to be someone you trust.

 Whoever you choose, once you’ve settled on a lender, go through their formal pre-approval process and provide any documents they ask for.
 This will make your preapproval letter stronger when the listing agent for your dream home calls to verify it.

 More information on the home loan approval process and pre-qualification vs. pre-approval is available here.
-And don’t forget to check out our upcoming post, Best Practices for Buyers: Don’t Make These Five Mistakes Between Contract and Close.
+And don’t forget to check out our upcoming post, Homebuyer Dos and Don’ts Between Contract and Closing.